M3-org/charter/README.md

 > So it's VR?
 AR?
 2D?

-A three-dimentsional world can be viewed through many lenses.
+A three-dimensional world can be viewed through many lenses.
 It can be on a flat screen, attached to real locations, or completely virtual.
 Interoperability means these should all talk to each other.

 > So it's Facebook Horizon/Steam/Oculus/Magic Leap?